Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: : Defense Evaluation

 In this part, we run the \sysname{} pipeline until Step 2 of the model fine-tuning stage (Section~\ref{subsec:design}), \ie the base model is fine-tuned on the training dataset updated with the healing data.
 We call this the \textbf{FT-Heal setting}.
-We consider both contextual healing (CH) and non-contextual healing (NH). \textit{We do not perform model alignment using DPO in this setting.} Table~\ref{tab:heal-only} shows the results after applying \sysname in this setting.
-Results for GRADE utility metric for this setting are in Table~\ref{tab:heal-only-grade} (Appendix).
-For each setting, we show results using non-contextual healing (NH) and contextual healing (CH). \footnote{To compute CH RTR, toxicity evaluation classifiers are updated on datasets reflecting the CH data distribution (Appendix~\ref{subsec:toxicity-classifiers}).}
+We consider both contextual healing (CH) and non-contextual healing (NH). \textit{We do not perform model alignment using DPO in this setting.} Table~\ref{tab:heal-only} shows the results for FT-Heal setting, \ie using non-contextual healing (NH) and contextual healing (CH).
+Results for the GRADE utility metric for this setting are in Table~\ref{tab:heal-only-grade} (Appendix).

-FT-Heal is clearly more effective than the Filter-only setting for mitigating toxicity.
-In Table~\ref{tab:heal-only}, for all victim models, except LLaMA-2, all defense settings successfully reduce RTR below no-attack setting.
-For many settings, the RTR reduces to 0\%.
-The successful cases are highlighted in bold font.
-Compared to the Filter-only setting, the model utility is largely preserved, with slight degradation for PPL and FBD due to healing.
-Average PPL (across defense settings) for the Filter-only setting is 11.55, compared to 11.88 for the FT-Heal setting.
-Similarly, the average FBD for Filter-only is 0.582, compared to 0.616 for FT-Heal.
-We observe a similar trend for GRD as well (Table~\ref{tab:heal-only-grade} in Appendix)---the average GRD score for Filter-only is 0.627, compared to 0.621 for FT-Heal.
+In Table~\ref{tab:heal-only}, for all victim models, except LLaMA-2, all defense settings successfully reduce RTR below the no-attack setting (highlighted in bold font).
+The RTR reduces to 0\% for many settings.
+Model utility is largely preserved, with slight degradation for PPL and FBD due to healing.
+Across defense settings, no-attack yields an average PPL of 10.92 and FBD of 0.564, compared to 11.88 and 0.616 for FT-Heal.
+We observe a similar trend for GRADE (Table~\ref{tab:heal-only-grade} in Appendix), with no-attack scoring 0.628 versus 0.621 for FT-Heal.

+\begin{modernbox}[] \textit{Fine-tuning with healing data is significantly more effective than filtering alone.
+FT-Heal preserves model utility and reduces RTR below the no-attack baseline for all models except LLaMA-2.} \end{modernbox}

-Our results show that the differences in outcomes between NH and CH are not significant.
+\para{CH vs NH.} Our results (Table~\ref{tab:heal-only}) show that the differences in outcomes between NH and CH are not significant.
 CH has a slightly higher RTR than NH.
 In successful cases, where the RTR of both defense settings is lower than the no-attack setting, the average RTR is 1.22\% for NH vs 1.86\% for CH.
-We observe a similar hit on PPL and FBD model utility metrics for CH vs NH.
-For the successful cases, we achieve an average PPL and FBD of 14.18 and 0.754 for CH, vs 12.27 and 0.690 for NH, respectively.
-This is a small price to pay for incorporating contextually relevant responses while mitigating toxicity.
+We observe a similar trend in utility metrics.
+For successful cases, CH results in an average PPL of 14.18 and FBD of 0.754, whereas NH achieves 12.27 and 0.690 respectively.
+However, CH offers a distinct advantage in dialog coherence, achieving a comparable or better GRADE score in 17 out of 18 cases (see Appendix Table~\ref{tab:heal-only-grade}).
+This is a small price to pay for enabling chatbots to provide personalized, contextually relevant responses while mitigating toxicity, which has better usability prospects.